micahlt/itchy-native/README.md

 2. Set up your environment according to the [Expo iOS docs](https://docs.expo.dev/get-started/set-up-your-environment/?platform=ios&device=simulated&mode=development-build&buildEnv=local).
 3. Install Ruby version 2.7.2 according to the [Ruby docs](https://www.ruby-lang.org/en/documentation/installation/#rbenv) if it's not already on your Mac.
 4. Install Cocoapods with `sudo gem install cocoapods` and resolve any errors that may occur.
+5. Prebuild the project with `npx expo prebuild`.
-5. Run `npx expo run:ios` to run the on the XCode simulator or your device.
+6. Run `npx expo run:ios` to run the on the XCode simulator or your device.

 ## Building